Sure, it’s bad. But even working within this structure, some tweaks could have salvaged something.

 3. Hold the romance until Tatooine

 Annakin still can have his dream and drag Padme off to Tatooine in search of his mum.
-There Padme can start to have feelings for him, as she remembers what he has come from, pities him for what he has lost and admires him for what he has become .
+There Padme can start to have feelings for him, as she remembers what he has come from, pities him for what he has lost and admires him for what he has become.
 She could begin to understand him, to sympathise.

 Perhaps the strangest misstep the movie makes is to have Annakin admit to Padme that he has slaughtered an entire village of sand people – only to be instantly forgiven.
 George really was completely lost at this point.

-Her behavour is so far removed from reality that we’re thrown out of the story – only to be assaulted by another strange decision: to make Annakin have a tantrum, a Jedi who whines that it’s not fair.
+Her reaction is so far removed from reality that we’re thrown out of the story – only to be assaulted by another strange decision: to make Annakin have a tantrum, a Jedi who whines that it’s not fair.

 4. Give Lee a speech.
 Just one lousy speech to sink his canines into.

-Doubtless various cannon reasons have been trotted out for his baffling conversation with Obi Wan and confused motivation throughout – but at the time, and watching it again, it is just tricky to understand what the hell he is here for.
+Doubtless various cannon reasons have been trotted out for his baffling conversation with Obi Wan and confused motivation throughout – but at the time, and watching it again, it is tricky to understand what the hell he is here for.

 Dooku offers a chance for the dark side to be given a magnificent presence, to explain itself, to have one of cinema’s greatest voices speak with pride of embracing one’s dark half, of knowing all aspects of the cosmic mystery.
 Even if George wrote it, Lee could still sell it.
 And it would set him up far better for episode three.